lyhiving/dns/README.md

 + You can use any DNS provider you like, which is much more flexible.
 + Use Cloudflare CDN as a backup server or use multiple CDNs.
 + Support fourth-level subdomain SSL for free!
 For example, the domain like `dev.project.example.com` is ready for HTTPS.
-This is because, for CNAME setup, the Cloudflare issues the [SSL for SaaS][8], which issues the SSL separately for each sub-domain immediately.
+This is because, for CNAME setup, the Cloudflare issues the [SSL for SaaS][8], which is an SSL separately for each sub-domain immediately.

 ## Advantages when you use Cloudflare